larwis95/react-basics/09_global_state/README.md

 Step 2: Build the CounterProvider Component
 This component will own the shared state.

-Create State: Inside CounterProvider, use useState to create a state variable called count.
-Its initial value should be 0.

-Create Function: Create a function called increment.
-When called, it should update the count state by adding 1 to its previous value.

-Provide the Value: The CounterContext.Provider is missing its value prop.
-Add it, and pass an object that contains both the count state and your increment function.

 Step 3: Consume the Context in CounterDisplay

-In the CounterDisplay component, use the useContext hook with CounterContext to get the count value from the provider.

-Remove the hardcoded count variable.

 Step 4: Consume the Context in CounterControls

-In the CounterControls component, use useContext to get the increment function.

-Remove the placeholder increment function.
-The onClick handler on the button is already set up to call it.

 Step 5: Wrap the Sibling Components with the Provider

-In the main App component, wrap the <CounterDisplay /> and <CounterControls /> components with your CounterProvider.
-This makes the shared context available to both siblings.

 Once finished, clicking the button should update the number on the screen.
 Good luck!